harsh-1806/harsh-1806/README.md

 - 👋 Hi, I’m Harsh (@harsh-1806)

 - 👀 I’m interested in Open Source Projects.
+- And I'm trying to do some Competitive Programming.

 - 🌱 I’m currently learning DSA in Java from Kunal Kushwaha's(@kunal-kushwaha) playlist.